Share your story.

 - Courageous Listening

-I am committed to being intentional and open-minded in putting others’ needs to be heard first.
+I am committed to being open-minded and intentional about putting others’ needs to be heard first.

 - Painful Conversations